 One of the most important actions is to obtain a lien on a debtor’s assets to secure payment.

 - A blanket lien on the assets of the debtor affords the most extensive protection.
 It can be obtained by executing a security agreement and perfected by filing a UCC-1 financing statement.

 - Your client can also place a lien on a specific asset (such as equipment used in the manufacturing process) or inventory.

-Be aware: Per UCC Article 9, a third-party lender can obtain senior lien rights on the debtor’s collateral as a purchase money obligation.
+However, there are some exceptions.
+For example, per UCC Article 9, a third-party lender can obtain senior lien rights on the debtor’s collateral as a purchase money obligation.

 Other steps to mitigate risk include the following:

 - Making sure mortgages are properly recorded